-The university offers the services of the Teacher Support Program to families, teachers, administrators, and other professionals working with eastern North Carolina students with deafblindness.
+The Teacher Support Program at East Carolina University offers services to families, teachers, administrators, and other professionals working with eastern North Carolina students with deafblindness.
 First-year teachers, lateral-entry teachers, veteran teachers, certified or noncertified teachers, related service specialists, special educators, traditional classroom teachers, paraprofessionals, support personnel and administrators, families and physicians are invited to contact the program for services and assistance.

 The AT Center offers a variety of services and resources that are useful for teachers serving students with deafblindness.
 One of their many services includes technology loans so you can determine if a device or software might be useful for your student.
 The resources are extensive, ranging from vibrating and other sensory stimulation objects to kits such as the APH Lightbox, to various communication devices, to literacy software, among other things.
 In the AT center you can also explore access software such as JAWS and other resources to increase your student's ability to use the computer.
 Directions, contact information and other information is available on the AT Center website.

 Please go to http://www.perkins.org/resources/webcasts/ to see excellent webcasts on CHARGE Syndrome, Communication Portfolio, and Early Literacy.
 These webcasts are captioned and include descriptive video.